-And the little maiden prayed, Then went to her snowy bed; Now give me, dear mother, the prayer book For a hymn, she inwardly said.
+And the little maidon prayed, And the little maidon prayed, Then went to her snowy bed; Now give me, dear mother, the prayer book For a hymn, she inwardly said.

-Mamma went down and left her, And, later in the night, When she came to her own slumbers-'Twas a picture fair and bright!
+Mamma went down and left her.
+And, Inter in the night.
+When she came to her own slumbers-'Twas a picture fair and bright!

-On her snow-white pillow lying Was the lovely angel child, The scarlet robe contrasting With her face so pale and mild.
+On her mow-white pillow lying Was the lovely angel child, The scarlet robe contrasting With her face so pale and mild.

-And her hands held open the prayer book, And her eyes were closed in sleep 1 O God, this flower was not lent, It was too rare to keep.
+And her hands held open the prayer book, And her eyes were closed in sleep I O God, this flower was not lent, It was too rare to keep.

 For the Religio-Philosophical Journal.

 Word Puzzle.